The Language Firm

 Every AI tool your district adopted this year created a compliance file that someone has to own.
 If no one read the vendor language forensically, mapped the data flow, or signed the attestation page, that file is empty.
 We apply The Forensic Read™ to fill it.

-Five offerings carry the work into your district:
+Some of the offerings that can carry the work into your district:

 The Default Settings Briefing.
 A signed, dated, sourced record on the AI default behavior of one to ten products your district names.

-The Tool Vault.
-Free.
-Three publications keep every district current: the Weekly Incident Bulletin (what broke this week), the Vendor Language Briefing (what the contract actually says), and the Federal Findings Digest (what changed in federal guidance this month).
+The Monitor’s intelligence layer keep every district current: the Weekly Incident Bulletin (what broke this week), the Vendor Language Briefing (what the contract actually says), and the Federal Findings Digest (what changed in federal guidance this month).

 A named, accountable human, with the documentation to prove it.